pokt-network/pocket-core/README.md

   -datadirectory string
-    	setup a custom location for the datadirectory (default: `%APPDATA%\Pocket` for Windows, `~/.pocket` for Linux, `~/Library/Pocket` for Mac) -dbend string
+    	setup a custom location for the datadirectory (default: `%APPDATA%\Pocket` for Windows, `~/.pocket` for Linux, `~/Library/Pocket` for Mac) -dfile string
-    	specifies the database endpoint for the centralized dispatcher (default "dynamodb.us-east-2.amazonaws.com")
-  -dbtable string
-    	specifies the database tablename for the centralized dispatcher (default "dispatchPeers")
-  -dfile string
     	specifies the filepath for developer_whitelist.json
 	(default "[datadir]/developer_whitelist.json")